pawarashish564/java-cp-snippets/README.md

-# java-cp-snippets README
+# Java CP Snippets

-It create starter template for java which is useful for any programming contests such as Codeforces,codeshef.
+It create starter template for java which is useful for any competitive programming contests such as Codeforces, Codeshef.

 ## Features

-- Adds Reader class
+- Adds Reader class.
 - Adds main method with Reader and PrintWriter instance.

 ## Usage